LM-Commons/LmcUser/README.md

 Replace all namespace references to ZfcUser to LmcUser

-Update references to the lowercase key zfcuser to laminasuser
+Update references to the lowercase key zfcuser to lmcuser